jwplayer/applicaster-docs/movie-screen.md

 Tip: Use [default custom parameters](https://support.jwplayer.com/articles/manage-default-custom-parameters).
 This automatically populates these values at the media level when the video gets uploaded and can be easily change afterwards.

-## Define a movie screen as target
+## Define a movie screen as a 'target'
 1. A 'general content screen'
 1. Define it a 'target' for 'movies' using [type mapping](https://docs.applicaster.com/using-zapp/app-building-walk-through/#add-type-mapping)
 1. Ensure the videos in your library and shelves `?overrideType=movie`